 Pastoral and Priest Clergy Stole Patterns

 I love patterns.
 I collect patterns.
-Old patterns, new patterns, vintage patterns: I love them all.
+Old vestment patterns, new stole patterns, vintage patterns: I love them all.
 I pull them out and dream about the lovely things that can be made with a pattern.
 Yes, patterns are one of those items that can fuel the imagination, and make the mind wander and dream….and dreaming is good.
 It is the playground where the imagination can flourish, where sparks can turn to flames, bringing an idea to life.

 And patterns can serve another purpose.
 They can provide a shape and structure to the items we envision.
 They provide the width and length, the fullness, the hang, the curve, the edges, and the list can go on from here.
 Knowing how much I enjoy working with patterns, here at Ecclesiastical Sewing, we thought of you, our faithful readers, too.
 When Ecclesiastical Sewing started to create our first line of clergy stole patterns, we decided that one stole pattern simply would not do.
-One pattern could not fill every need imaginable when it comes to the world of pastoral and priest stoles.
-So instead of stopping after we created our first stole pattern, we decided to continue and to make 4 types of pastoral or priest stoles for clergy.
+One vestment pattern could not fill every need imaginable when it comes to the world of clergy stoles.
+So instead of stopping after we created our first stole pattern, we decided to continue and make 4 types of pastoral or priest stoles for clergy.

 I was very thankful to meet Kimberly, a professional pattern maker.
 She has done a wonderful job taking my stole pattern designs, digitizing them, truing the seams, adjusting a bit here and there, and helping add the little things we often take for granted that make a pattern “useful.”
-Oh sure, I could have drawn and traced the pattern out with a black marker, but long ago in our pattern making courses at design school, our instructor was demanding.
-She instilled the importance and a love for creating the best possible pattern because starting with a good pattern can be an aid to obtaining a pleasing finished garment.
-Today, that best possible pattern is one that has been created and refined by a professional pattern maker.
+Oh sure, I could have drawn and traced the pattern out with a black marker, but long ago in our pattern-making courses at design school, our instructor was demanding.
+She instilled the importance and a love for creating the best possible pattern because starting with a good pattern can be an aid in obtaining a pleasing finished garment.
+Today, the best possible pattern is one that has been created and refined by a professional pattern maker.